hectorgimenez/koolo/README.md

 Koolo is a small bot for Diablo II: Resurrected.
 Koolo project was built for informational and educational purposes only, it's not intended for online usage.
 Feel free to contribute opening pull requests with new features or bugfixes.
+Koolo reads game memory and interacts with the game injecting clicks/keystrokes to the game window.

 ## Disclaimer
 Can I get banned for using Koolo?
 The answer is a crystal clear yes, you can get banned although at this point I'm